bevy_render

 Source

-Retrieves an EntityRef that exposes read-only operations for the given entity.
-Returns None if the entity does not exist.
-Instead of unwrapping the value returned from this function, prefer World::entity.
+Returns EntityRefs that expose read-only operations for the given entities, returning Err if any of the given entities do not exist.
+Instead of immediately unwrapping the value returned from this function, prefer World::entity.

 Source